LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2MultiTenancy.md

 - GRANT EXECUTE ON FHIRDATA.ADD_RESOURCE TO FHIRSERVER;
 - GRANT SELECT,INSERT,UPDATE,DELETE ON FHIRDATA.PATIENT_RESOURCES TO FHIRSERVER;

-FHIR_ADMIN owns all schema objects.
+FHIRADMIN owns all schema objects.
 FHIRSERVER is granted a minimum set of priveleges.
 SET_TENANT is the only way to write the SV_TENANT_ID.